 It is possible to improve your conversions on your donation pages through setting up split-tests and a/b testing using Google’s Content Experiments for free.

-First, you’ll need to make sure your Google Analytics is installed and ready to go.
+First, make sure that the Google Analytics application is installed in your device.

-From there, you’ll want to create three different donations pages – your control page (in this case, one of your donation forms), your variation page and your success page.
+From there, create three different donations pages – your control page (in this case, one of your donation forms), your variation page and your success page.
 (You can duplicate your control page and make variations to save you time.)

 The next step is to create a conversion goal.
 To do this, click on New Goal, assign a name for your goal, and select the Destination Type option.
-You’ll want to make sure the Funnel option if off on the settings.
+Make sure that the Funnel Option is turned off in the settings.
 For the link for the Destination Page, include the link for your Success page.
 From the drop-down menu, choose the Begins With option for your Destination Page link.
 Then click on Save to save the input data.

-After you save, go to the Behavior section next on your left menu and choose Experiments.
-Name your experiment and the select a metric, choosing the goal you just previously set up in the earlier step.
+After saving, go to the Behavior section on your left menu and choose Experiments.
+Name your experiment and select a metric, choosing the goal you just previously set up in the earlier step.
 Keep your default settings.

-Next, you’ll be asked to configure your experiments.
+Next, you will be asked to configure your experiments.
 Enter the information for the control page and the variation page.
-You’ll receive code to embed on each page.
+You will then receive a code to embed on each page.
 Go ahead and add the code snippets to their respective pages.

 Save your changes and publish out your pages in order to verify in the next step.

-Send your traffic to your control page.
-Click Start Experiment to begin testing.
-Some of your visitors will see your variation page instead and Google will collect data, enabling you to analyze the results.
-Give your tests at least two weeks to collect results and keep an eye on which pages are doing better in your Google Analytics Dashboard.
+Lastly, send traffic to your control page.
+To do this, click Start Experiment to begin testing.
+Some of your visitors will see your variation page instead which Google will collect data from, thus enabling you to analyze the results.
+Give your tests at least two weeks for the collection of results and keep an eye on which pages are performing better in your Google Analytics Dashboard.